"Sometimes We Need to be a Moth"

 I believe in God the Father almighty, creator of heaven and earth.
 I believe in Jesus Christ his only Son, our Lord.
 He was conceived by the Holy Spirit and born of the Virgin Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended to the dead.
 On the third day he rose again.
 He ascended into heaven, and is seated at the right hand of the Father.
 He will come again to judge the living and the dead.
 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, and the resurrection of the body, and the life everlasting.
 Amen.

-Our Mission is to make disciples of Jesus Christ who worship passionately, love extravagantly, and witness boldly.
+Our mission is to make disciples of Jesus Christ and to spread scriptural holiness across the globe.

 Our vision is to be known for growing deep in worship and prayer, growing up as disciples, growing together in love and growing out in evangelism and outreach.